To donate to ARNHA, click on the Donate button below. To Join ARNHA, click here.

 We are grateful for the contributions of the late Georgia Jones who managed this website for many years, and to Marty Maskall, who initially designed the site.

-California Naturalist Program The American River Natural History Association, in conjunction with UC Cooperative Extension, is offering the 2014 California Naturalist certificate class at the Effie Yeaw Nature Center from April through June.
-The 40-hour course combines a science curriculum with guest lecturers, field trips and project-based learning to exlore the unique ecology and natural history of the greater Sacramento reion.
-This course will cover basic ecology, watershed concepts, geology, wildlife, plants, and global environmental issues, as well as tools for collaborative conservation and communication, and will be beneficial for educators, college students, land owners, interested citizens and staff and vounteers of nature-oriented non-profits and regional parks.
-The current session is fully subscribed and we anticipate presenting the course again.
-For more information about the California Naturalist program click here.
+California Naturalist Program The American River Natural History Association, in conjunction with UC Cooperative Extension, held its first California Naturalist certificate class at the Effie Yeaw Nature Center from April through June 2014.
+The 40-hour course, which was limited to 20 participants, combines a science curriculum with guest lecturers, field trips and project-based learning to exlore the unique ecology and natural history of the greater Sacramento reion.
+This course covered basic ecology, watershed concepts, geology, wildlife, plants, and global environmental issues, as well as tools for collaborative conservation and communication, and will be beneficial for educators, college students, land owners, interested citizens and staff and vounteers of nature-oriented non-profits and regional parks.
+The 2014 session was fully subscribed.
+It was very well received and we plan to present it again in 2015.
+For more information or to find out about the 2015 program click here.

 Vernal Pool Photo by Sallie Reynolds